 Just like on the Emerson, we upgraded the stylus, which greatly improved the playback.
 And, the toner arm seems to be balanced a little better, as it doesn’t have the same issue with “tight” grooves.
 Overall, if you remove the current performance of the turntable, the sound is just slightly better than the Emerson, with a bit more bass coming from the 3″, 2W speakers.

-Our latest addition to the collection is our Memorex 9290BMMO, which we found last year at a garage sale for $20.
+Our third addition to the collection is our Memorex 9290BMMO, which we found at a garage sale for $20.
 The owner sold it to us as “non functional” because the record player didn’t produce any sound when played.
 Turns out that the needle on the stylus got bent.
 So we just replaced it and it plays perfectly fine, now.

-Something else these three systems have in common are their quality cabinets.
-They are all MDF (medium-density fiberboard) with real wood veneer, and I have to say that the veneers used appear to be of high quality.
-They are certainly not the kind of “paper” veneer you may find on other cheaply made MDF products (like bookshelves you typically find at a department store).
+Something else these three systems have in common are their cabinets.
+They are all MDF (medium-density fiberboard) with real wood veneer, and I have to say that the veneers used appear to be of a high quality.
+They are certainly not the kind of “paper” veneer you may find on other cheaply made MDF or particle board products (like bookshelves you typically find at a department store).

 The veneer on these stereos feels very “real wood-like” with raised wood grain and nice rich color.
 Every once in a while, I’ll give our all-in-ones a nice rubdown with baby oil to keep the veneer looking their best.